4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Authentic

-Are all company cultures so positive?
+Are all company cultures positive?

 Every intentional culture has positive qualities, yes.
 Companies whose cultures are best described as “toxic” or “stressful” rarely lay out a plan for that.
 One could argue that negativity is due to the absence of a culture (aka, a lack of community or clear purpose).